Particular/docs.particular.net/nservicebus/messaging/databus/custom.md

 - nservicebus/plugin-custom-databus
 ---

-NServiceBus endpoints support sending and receiving large chunks of data via the [DataBus feature](databus.md).
+Endpoints support sending and receiving large chunks of data via the [DataBus](./).

 It is possible to create a custom DataBus implementation by implementing the `IDataBus` interface, such as in the following minimalistic sample: